python/cpython/Doc/faq/library.rst

    Worker <Thread(worker 1, started 130283832797456)> running with argument 5
    ...

-Consult the module's documentation for more details; the ``Queue`` class provides a featureful interface.
+Consult the module's documentation for more details; the :class:`~queue.Queue`` class provides a featureful interface.

 What kinds of global value mutation are thread-safe?